prompt-toolkit/python-prompt-toolkit/docs/pages/asking_for_input.rst

 ---------------------

 The :func:`~prompt_toolkit.shortcuts.prompt` function has out of the box support for right prompts as well.
-People familiar to ZSH could recognise this as the `RPROMPT` option.
+People familiar to ZSH could recognize this as the `RPROMPT` option.

 So, similar to adding a bottom toolbar, we can pass an ``rprompt`` argument.